istrate/cp4d/OpenShift-Rook-Ceph.md

 > oc create -f filesystem.yaml<br>
 > oc create -f ./csi/cephfs/storageclass.yaml<br>

 Verify that all appropriate pods are created.
-Only "Running" and "Completed" pods should be displayed.<br>
+Only "Running" and "Completed" pods should be displayed.
+Make sure that *rook-ceph-osd-prepare* pods are present.
+If they are not, the deployment failed and try to find a cause before proceeding.<br>

 > oc get pods<br>
 ```